Credit: 2010 USCG CPO Patrick Kelly. BP Deepwater Horizon oil spill.

 We make science and medical research accessible to the people through our public talks, workshops, science-based educational materials, reports and media.
 We report on the latest oil-chemical explosions and spills to build public awareness of the health risks and ways to reduce those risks, and we debunk industry reports with hard facts and independent science.

 We use litigation as a last resort to force policy change.
-Sometimes we have to call out government for its dereliction of duties and to ensure that laws are upheld, changed or enforced to reduce and protect people from oil-chemical exposures.
+Sometimes we have to call out the government for dereliction of duties to ensure that laws are upheld, changed, or enforced to reduce and protect people from oil-chemical exposures.

 Health and Science: Oil-chemical Exposures and Chemical Illnesses